The Hilarious House of Frightenstein: Home media

 On October 18, 2005, Empire Pictures released a single DVD featuring a handful of half-hour U.S.-syndicated episodes.
 The most significant change for these episodes as broadcast (apart from the length) was the addition of a laugh track.

 On October 17, 2006, Alliance Atlantis Home Video in Canada released a three-disc box set of 13 full-length episodes, with restored Wolfman segments.
 The shows are not in chronological order, as only episodes that had thus far obtained music clearances for the Wolfman dance segments were included.
 The Wolfman theme, Sly & the Family Stone's "I Want to Take You Higher", had not yet been cleared, so the opening was altered with new music by the Tijuana Bibles from Toronto, and Van's voice was redubbed by another Toronto voice actor, as Van himself had died in 2003.
 For recent airings in Canada on the cable networks Drive-In Classics and Space, the main Frightenstein theme is also a re-recording, because of licensing restrictions by Morning Music, Ltd.

 Critical Mass Releasing Inc. of Toronto released the series in 2006 for broadcast on CHUM Television stations.

 A second set of nine episodes was released by Critical Mass in late 2008.

 On July 19, 2019, the entire series, without the Wolfman segments, became available to stream on Crave in Canada.

+Graphic Novel

+The popularity of the series led co-creator/original cast member Mitch Markowitz to create a digest comic that serves as a continuation of the original series.
+Published by Lev Gleason's New Friday and written by Carson Demmans with art by Jason Sylvestre.